Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Problem Statement and Proposed Method

 As different Meta-RL algorithms strike different trade-offs between sample efficiency and policy flexibility, choosing which algorithm to use largely depends on the requirements of the problem to be tackled. }

-We integrate the MSO idea with the highly-scalable PARS algorihtm to develop a novel DMRL algorithm that can quickly adapt to the new target power grid environment $\mathcal{E}_{tar}$ (herein a new power grid environment can be either a new power flow condition, or new set of system dynamic parameters or a combination of both).
+We integrate the MSO idea with the highly-scalable PARS algorithm to develop a novel DMRL algorithm that can quickly adapt to the new target power grid environment $\mathcal{E}_{tar}$ (herein a new power grid environment can be either a new power flow condition, or new set of system dynamic parameters or a combination of both).
 The key idea is illustrated in Fig. \ref{fig:metalearning4grid}.
+The DMRL algorithm includes three stages: \begin{enumerate} \item meta-training; \item adaptation; \item real-time deployment. \end{enumerate}

+At the \textbf{day-ahead meta-training stage}, our work is based on the fact that grid operators do not have the exact information of load and generation patterns, load dynamics, and the exact fault locations and durations, and that they usually have some prior knowledge about system uncertainties based on historical operation data in the day-ahead operation as illustrated in Fig. \ref{fig:uncertainties_grid}.
+Therefore, we propose to train a meta-learning model based on a set of representative forecasted system environments $\lbrace \bm{\mathcal{E}}_{trn}\rbrace$.
+The meta-learning stage produces a well-trained universal policy $\pi_{\theta}(s,c)$ that is conditioned on and can work for a distribution of different environments $\bm{P}(\lbrace \bm{\mathcal{E}}_{trn}\rbrace)$.
+Note that if the system operation conditions do not change notably from day to day, this meta-training stage is not required to perform every day, because the universal policy model can be reused.

-The DMRL algorithm includes three stages: \begin{enumerate} \item meta-training; \item adaptation; \item real-time deployment. \end{enumerate} At the first stage, We propose to train a meta-learning model based on a set of representative forecasted system environments $\lbrace \bm{\mathcal{E}}_{trn}\rbrace$.
-In the second stage, within a short period of time (from 5 minutes to 1 hour) before actual real-time operation, improved forecast of the power grid states with much less uncertainty is obtained and thus the target environment $\mathcal{E}_{tar}$ can be constructed.
-The adaptation will be performed and the meta-learning model will be updated and adapted to the target environment $\mathcal{E}_{tar}$.
-The final stage is deploying the adapted DMRL model for the real-time emergency control.
-With this proposed procedure of meta-learning and adaptation, much less time will be required during the adaptation stage for a target new environment and thus it can meet the real-time operation requirements. \comment{With the combined advantage of meta-learning and DRL, the final fine-tuned DMRL model is adaptive to the real-time operation condition and tolerant to the system changes and uncertainties.} Details of the proposed DMRL algorithm are presented in the next section.
+At the \textbf{hour-ahead (or intra-hour) adaptation stage}, within a short period of time (from 5 minutes to 1 hour) before actual real-time operation, improved forecast of the power grid states with much less uncertainty is obtained and thus the target environment $\mathcal{E}_{tar}$ can be constructed.
+For fast adaptation, we directly use the well-trained universal policy $\pi_{\theta}(s,c)$ from the meta-learning stage, and optimize the latent vector $c(\mathcal{E}_{tar})$ to adapt it to the target environment $\mathcal{E}_{tar}$.
+Consequently, an adapted control strategy $\pi_{\theta}(s,c(\mathcal{E}_{tar}))$ (i.e, an optimized universal policy combined with the optimized latent vector) for the target grid environment is created.
+With this proposed procedure of meta-learning and adaptation, much less time will be required during the adaptation stage for a target or new environment.
+Thus, it can meet the real-time operation requirements.